mschuchard/puppet-check/README.md

 block sequence entries are not allowed in this context at line 2 column 4

 -- hieradata/syntax.json:
-757: unexpected token at '{
+743: unexpected token at '{

 -- metadata_syntax/metadata.json:
-Required field 'version' not found in metadata.json.
+Required field 'version' not found.
+Field 'requirements' is not an array of hashes.
 Duplicate dependencies on puppetlabs/nothing.
 Deprecated field 'checksum' found.
 Summary exceeds 144 characters.